inclusion-numerique/mediature/README.md

 #### Domains

 For each environment you need to configure the domain DNS records to target the Scalingo instance when accessing the domain.

-It should look like:
+For the `www` subdomain:

 - Type: `CNAME`
 - Hostname: `www`
 - Value: `xxxxxxxxxx.scalingo.io` _(depending on the environment)_

+And since the root domain cannnot use a `CNAME` we have to use fixed IPs:

+- Type: `A`
+- Hostname: ``
+- Value: `xxx.xxx.xxx.xxx` _(depending on the environment)_

+_(you can find those IPs at https://doc.scalingo.com/platform/app/domain#configure-your-domain-name .
+There is a low risk they change so we should be fine... another dynamic solution would have been to use an `ALIAS` record if the DNS provider is compatible but it disables the `DNSSEC` and we are not confident yet of the real underlying risks so we stick we `A` records for now)_

 #### Postgres